vsch/flexmark-java/flexmark-util/src/main/java/com/vladsch/flexmark/util/sequence/edit/tree/SegmentedSequenceTree.md

-[Binary search tree]: https://en.wikipedia.org/wiki/Binary_search_tree "Binary search tree - Wikipedia"
-[Interval tree]: https://en.wikipedia.org/wiki/Interval_tree "Interval tree - Wikipedia"
-[Segment tree - Wikipedia]: https://en.wikipedia.org/wiki/Segment_tree "Segment tree - Wikipedia"

 # Segmented Sequence Optimization

-Need optimization for segmented sequences which does not store index for every character but at the same does not impact random access to characters via `charAt(n)` where n is offset from start of sequence except by a constant factor independent of number of segments.
-Search $`O(log
+Needed optimization for segmented sequences which does not store base sequence offset for every character but at the same does not impact random access to characters via `charAt(n)` by a constant factor independent of number of segments.
-\ n)`$ where *n* is number of segments can be made to appear to have constant time for sequential and intra-segment random access by using per-thread caching of the current segment index and segment data with additional checking of next/previous segment hits when the current segment does not match, before resorting to the binary search for a given index.

 Some known approaches are an [Interval tree] for overlapping multiple intervals, [Segment tree - Wikipedia] or [Binary search tree].
 All have $`O(log \ n)`$ query time.

+In practice, search $`O(log \ n)`$ where *n* is number of segments can be made to appear to have almost constant time for sequential and intra-segment random access by using per-thread caching of the current segment index and segment data with additional checking of next/previous segment hits when the current segment does not match, before resorting to the binary search for a given index.

-Additionally, each `BasedSequence` needs to provide its segment information efficiently to allow construction of a new segmented sequence consisting of subsequences of the base segmented sequence.
-Being able to extract segment information using the offset and length of the subsequence from parent structure is highly desired.
+Another desired optimization is to have each `BasedSequence` provide its segment information efficiently to allow construction of a new segmented sequences consisting of subsequences of the segmented sequence.
+Being able to extract segment information using the offset and length of the subsequence from parent structure is highly desired and will reduce construction time of segmented sequences.

-The tree structure must be immutable like the sequences it represents so beyond cost the of creation and querying there is no concern for insert/delete/copy operation efficiency.
+The tree structure is immutable like the sequences it represents so beyond cost the of creation and querying there is no concern for insert/delete/copy operation efficiency.

 ### Segment Binary Tree